tjf801/tjf801/README.md

  - Rust (intermediate)
  - C (intermediate)
  - Java (intermediate)

+I am Looking For:
+ - Some sort of paid internship
+ - Alternatively, if you want to hire me part-time I'll take that too

 <!--
 **tjf801/tjf801** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.